Teen odds of using marijuana dip with recreational use laws

 CHICAGO (AP) — New research suggests legalizing recreational marijuana for U.S. adults in some states may have slightly reduced teens’ odds of using pot.

-One reason may be that it’s harder and costlier for teens to buy pot from licensed dispensaries than from dealers.
+One reason may be that it’s harder and costlier for teens to buy marijuana from licensed dispensaries than from dealers, said lead author Mark Anderson, a health economist at Montana State University.

 The researchers analyzed national youth health and behavior surveys from 1993 through 2017 that included questions about marijuana use.
 Responses from 1.4 million high school students were included.

-Thirty-three states have passed medical marijuana laws and 11 have legalized recreational use, many during the study years.
-There was no change linked with medical marijuana but the odds of teen use declined almost 10% after recreational marijuana laws were enacted.
+Thirty-three states have passed medical marijuana laws and 11 have legalized recreational use — generally for ages 21 and up, many during the study years.
+The researchers looked at overall changes nationwide, but not at individual states.

-About 20% of high school students use marijuana, the latest survey shows.
+There was no change linked with medical marijuana legislation but odds of teen use declined almost 10% after recreational marijuana laws were enacted.

 The study was published Monday in JAMA Pediatrics.